Induced subgraphs and tree decompositions II. Toward walls and their line graphs in graphs of bounded degree: Introduction

 All graphs in this paper are finite and simple.
 Let $G = (V(G), E(G))$ be a graph.
 A {\em tree decomposition $(T, \beta)$} of $G$ consists of a tree $T$ and a map $\beta: V(T) \to 2^{V(G)}$, with the following properties: \begin{enumerate}[(i)] \item For every $v \in V(G)$, there exists $t \in V(T)$ such that $v \in \beta(t)$.

 \item For every $v_1v_2 \in E(G)$, there exists $t \in V(T)$ such that $v_1, v_2 \in \beta(t)$.

 \item For every $v \in V(G)$, the subgraph of $T$ induced on the set $\beta^{-1}(v)=\{t \in V(T) \mid v \in \beta(t)\}$ is connected. \end{enumerate} The {\em width} of the tree decomposition $(T, \beta)$ is $\max_{v \in V(T)} |\beta(v)| -1$.
 The {\em treewidth} of a graph $G$, denoted by $\tw(G)$, is the minimum width of a tree decomposition of $G$.
 Treewidth, originally introduced by Robertson and Seymour in their study of graph minors, is widely considered to be an important graph parameter, both from a structural \cite{RS-GMXVI} and algorithmic \cite{Bodlaender1988DynamicTreewidth} point of view.
 Roughly, the treewidth of a graph measures how ``close to a tree'' it is: trees have treewidth one, and in general, the larger the treewidth of a graph, the less ``tree-like'', and hence the more complicated it is.
 So it is natural to ask how one would certify whether a graph is of large treewidth, and in particular, what can we say about the unavoidable substructures emerging in graphs of large treewidth.
-As an example, for each $k$, the {\em $(k \times k)$-wall}, denoted by $W_{k \times k}$, is a planar graph with maximum degree three and with treewidth $k$ (the formal definition is provided at the end of Subsection~\ref{sec:defns}; see Figure \ref{fig:5x5wall}).
+As an example, for each $k$, the $k\dd by\dd k$ square grid is a planar graph of maximum degree three and with treewidth $k$, and the {\em $(k \times k)$-wall}, denoted by $W_{k \times k}$, is the $k\dd by\dd k$ hexagonal grid, which is planar graph with maximum degree three and with treewidth $k$ (the formal definition is provided at the end of Subsection~\ref{sec:defns}; see Figure \ref{fig:Grid+Wall}).
 Every subdivision of $W_{k \times k}$ is also a graph of treewidth $k$.
-The Grid Theorem of Robertson and Seymour, slightly reformulated below, gives a complete characterization of the unavoidable subgraphs of graphs with large treewidth. \begin{theorem}[\cite{RS-GMV}] There is a function $f: \mathbb{N} \rightarrow \mathbb{N}$ such that every graph of treewidth at least $f(k)$ contains a subdivision of $W_{k \times k}$ as a subgraph. \end{theorem}
+The Grid Theorem of Robertson and Seymour gives a complete characterization of the unavoidable minors, and the unavoidable subgraphs of graphs with large treewidth. \begin{theorem}[Robertson and Seymour \cite{RS-GMV}] For every $k\geq 1$, every graph of sufficiently large treewidth has minor isomorphic to the $k\dd by\dd k$ square grid, or equivalently, a subdivision of $W_{k \times k}$ as a subgraph. \end{theorem}